CSIRT-SK/viruschecker/docs/rest-api/rest-api.md

 ### GET `/driversInfo`

-Get information about deployed drivers to which this gateway is connected.
+Get information about the deployed drivers to which this gateway is connected.

 #### Request body schema